sisl/ExpFamilyPCA.jl/paper.md

 # Summary

 Dimensionality reduction techniques like principal component analysis (PCA) [@PCA] are important for effeciently handling high-dimensional data in machine learning and data science.
-While PCA is appropriate for arbitrary real data, exponential family PCA (EPCA) [@EPCA] can be a better choice for compressing binary, integer, and probability data.
+While PCA is appropriate for arbitrary real data, exponential family PCA (EPCA) [@EPCA] can be a better choice for compressing binary, integer, and discrete distribution data.
 EPCA with Poisson loss for example is useful for "belief compression" [@Roy] reinforcement learning and sequential decision making.

 # Statement of Need